-- Google Maps don’t always know the best route.
+- Google Maps doesn’t always know the best route.
 Especially when it comes to smaller towns and rural locations.
 We found it useful, though, on our road trip from Lisbon to Algarve.
-On many occasions, however, Google maps were trying to direct us down a steep slope straight to a Douro river or on a non-existent road into a bush.
+On many occasions, however, Google Maps was trying to direct us down a steep slope straight to a Douro river or on a non-existent road into a bush.

 Travelling in Portugal without speaking Portuguese